19.1: Electron-Transfer Reactions in Mitochondria

 An Overview of Mitochondrial Electron Transport

 The main oxidizing agent used during aerobic metabolism in the citric acid cycle is NAD+ (although FAD is used in one step).
 In the process, these oxidizing agents get reduced to form NADH (and FADH2).
-Unless NAD+ is regenerated, glycolysis and the citric acid cycle will grind to a halt.
-This occurs under anaerobic conditions when NADH formed in glycolysis is reoxidized back to NAD+ by pyruvate which is converted to lactate.
+Unless NAD+ is regenerated, glycolysis and the citric acid cycle will halt.
+This occurs under anaerobic conditions when NADH formed in glycolysis is reoxidized to NAD+ by pyruvate, which is converted to lactate.

-Under aerobic conditions, we are continually breathing one of the best oxidizing agents around, dioxygen.
-NADH is oxidized back to NAD+ not directly by dioxygen, but indirectly as electrons flow from NADH through a series of electron carriers to dioxygen, which gets reduced to water.
+Under aerobic conditions, we continually breathe one of the best oxidizing agents, dioxygen.
+NADH is oxidized back to NAD+ not directly by dioxygen but indirectly as electrons flow from NADH through a series of electron carriers to dioxygen, which gets reduced to water.
 This process is called electron transport.
 No atoms of oxygen are incorporated into NADH or any intermediary electron carrier.
-Hence the enzyme involved in the terminal electron transport step, in which electrons pass to dioxygen, is an oxidase.
-The enzymes of the citric acid cycle and electron transport are localized in mitochondria, which is shown in Figure \(\PageIndex{1}\).
+Hence, the enzyme involved in the terminal electron transport step, in which electrons pass to dioxygen, is an oxidase.
+The citric acid cycle enzymes and electron transport are localized in mitochondria, which is shown in Figure \(\PageIndex{1}\).

 By analogy to the coupling mechanism under anaerobic conditions, it would be useful from a biological perspective if this electron transport from NADH to dioxygen, a thermodynamically favorable reaction (ΔG of about -55 kcal/mol, -230 kJ/mol), were coupled to ATP synthesis.
 It is!
-For years scientists tried to find a molecule with "high energy" (with respect to its hydrolysis product) phosphorylated intermediate similar to 1,3-bisphosphoglycerate (formed by glyceraldehyde-3-phosphate dehydrogenase in glycolysis), which could drive ATP synthesis in the mitochondria.
+For years, scientists tried to find a molecule with "high energy" (with respect to its hydrolysis product) phosphorylated intermediate similar to 1,3-bisphosphoglycerate (formed by glyceraldehyde-3-phosphate dehydrogenase in glycolysis), which could drive ATP synthesis in the mitochondria.
 (Remember, there is no such thing as a "high energy" bond.)
 None could be found.
-A startling hypothesis was put forward by Peter Mitchell, which was proven correct and for which he was awarded the Nobel Prize in Chemistry in 1978.
-The immediate source of energy to drive ATP synthesis was shown to come not from a phosphorylated intermediate, but a proton gradient across the mitochondrial inner membrane.
+Peter Mitchell put forward a startling hypothesis, which was proven correct, and he was awarded the Nobel Prize in Chemistry in 1978.
+The immediate source of energy to drive ATP synthesis was shown to come not from a phosphorylated intermediate but a proton gradient across the mitochondrial inner membrane.
 All the enzyme complexes in electron transport are localized in the inner membrane of the mitochondria, as opposed to the cytoplasmic enzymes of glycolysis.
 A pH gradient is formed across the inner membrane in respiring mitochondria.
 In electron transport, electrons are passed from mobile electron carriers through membrane complexes back to another mobile carrier.

-There are four inner mitochondrial membrane complexes involved in the flow of electrons to dioxygen.
-The first, Complex I, passes two electrons from NADH, which engages like NAD+ in 2 electron redox steps), to a flavin derivative, FMN, covalently attached to Complex I. The oxidation of NADH occurs, as expected, by hydride transfer.
-The reduced form of FMN then passes electrons in single electron steps (characteristic of FAD-like molecules, which can undergo 1 or 2 electrons transfers) through the complex to the lipophilic electron carrier, ubiquinone, UQ as shown in Figure \(\PageIndex{2}\).
+Four inner mitochondrial membrane complexes are involved in the flow of electrons to dioxygen.
+The first, Complex I, passes two electrons from NADH, which engages like NAD+ in 2 electron redox steps, to a flavin derivative, FMN, covalently attached to Complex I. The oxidation of NADH occurs, as expected, by hydride transfer.
+The reduced form of FMN then passes electrons in single electron steps (characteristic of FAD-like molecules, which can undergo 1 or 2 electrons transfers) through the complex to the lipophilic electron carrier, ubiquinone, UQ, as shown in Figure \(\PageIndex{2}\).

 This then passes electrons through Complex III to another mobile electron carrier, a small protein, cytochrome C. This protein has a covalently attached heme with a central iron ion that can undergo one-electron redox reactions (Fe3+ + 1e- ↔ Fe2+).
 Reduce cytochrome C (Fe2+) passes electrons through Complex IV, cytochrome C oxidase, to dioxygen to form water.
 At each step, electrons are passed to better and better oxidizing agents, as reflected in their increasing positive standard reduction potential.
-Hence the oxidation at each complex is thermodynamically favored.
-4 electrons must be added to dioxygen, along with 4H+ to form water.
+Hence, the oxidation at each complex is thermodynamically favored.
+4 electrons must be added to dioxygen and 4H+ to form water.

 \[\ce{O_2 + 4e^{-} + 4H^{+} → 2H_2O}. \nonumber \]